Is Anu C.R. v. State of Kerala Correctly Decided? Can a Witness be Confronted with a Photograph During Cross-Examination Without its Prior Production?

 • “The site plan prepared by the Village Officer, which formed part of the prosecution records, was also refused by the learned Additional Sessions Judge stating the reason that the aforesaid site plan is not prepared by that witness.”

-Law Relied on to Take View that the Sessions Judge Went Wrong
+Law Relied on by HC to say that Trial/Sessions Judge Went Wrong

 The Three Judge Bench of the Supreme Court in Anees v.
 State Government of NCT (DY Chandrachud, CJI., J.B.
 Pardiwala, Manoj Misra, JJ.), AIR 2024 SC 2297; 2024-6 SCR 164; 2024 KHC 6256, held as under: